act-rules/act-rules.github.io/_rules/document-title-is-descriptive.md

 #### Passed example 1

-Two <title> tags where the first one describes the content of the page.
+Two <title> tags where the first one describes the content of the document.

 ```html
 <html>